Parent page: Server Items

 Item Revision-Level Sharing

-As with folders and Items, an Item Revision in a connected Workspace can also be shared with permitted users/roles.
+As with folders and Items, an Item Revision in a managed content server can also be shared with permitted users/roles.
 Item Revision-level sharing is only truly configurable through the Explorer panel.
-It is not fully supported using the Workspace's browser interface.
+It is not fully supported using the server's browser interface.
 The difference is that through the Explorer panel, you can specifically share individual revisions, whereas the browser interface simply supports Item-level sharing, and if an Item is shared, all of its revisions are shared too.

 Controls for working with permissions at the Item Revision-level are much the same as for defining permissions at the folder- or Item-level.
 Sharing permissions for an Item Revision can be set up at the time of creating the parent Item, or at any stage after its creation.
 Sharing controls are accessed through the Explorer panel, from the Item's associated properties dialog (right-click on Item and choose Properties from the menu).
 Click the Advanced control to expand the dialog to see the Item's advanced properties, then click the link, located below the Lifecycle Definition field.
 The Share For dialog will open in which you can configure sharing as required.

 Access the Share For dialog, with which to control how the Item Revision is shared with others.

 Global Sharing of Design Data with Altium 365

 One of the most powerful aspects of the Altium 365 infrastructure platform is its support for collaboration on a global scale.
 At the heart of this is the platform's support for Global Sharing.
 With Altium 365, you can effortlessly share your current design progress with management, or purchasing, or a potential manufacturer, in a way that is also easy for them - simplified, interactive collaboration, from any device.